6076paras/pitchProphet/README.md

 Welcome to the pitchPropher.
 This documentation will guide you through the setup, usage, and development of the project.

+# Project Status 🚧
+This project is currently under construction.
+Features are being added and updated regularly.

 ## Table of Contents

 1. [Introduction](#introduction)